Deshnie Govender: Career

+Govender transitioned into digital marketing in 2015 and now works for TikTok, heading up marketing for Sub-Saharan Africa.
+She previously worked as the head of Channel of Influence at ABinBev Draftline.

 Debut single

 In 2009, DJ Roxxi decided to embark on a new venture.
 She teamed up with a longtime friend and fellow artist Nic Billington and penned a track entitled "Away".
 The track features Nic Billington on vocals and was produced by Craig Massiv of Flash Republic fame.

-The track, which was offered as a free download to fans, reached number one on the top 9 at 9 on East Coast Radio on 4 December 2009, making Roxxi the first female DJ in South Africa to have a number 1 single.